HimaVarsha94/IPython-notebooks-for-NLP-and-ML/readme.md

-This repository contains ipython tutorials for starters for
+This repository contains ipython tutorials for beginners for

 ### Dependency Pairs
 1. Extraction of dependency pairs of documents using spacy